 These next 5 books that I would like to present to you have stumbled into my life quite unexpectedly.
 Each and every one became a wondrous discovery, adding something to my daily routine that I didn’t know I needed.

-The light softens, the day dies… reading these books soothes.
-When I hold them, I am reminded of other people, with their sorrows and triumphs, of the myriad, world-spread celebrations of Earth, of poems and songs of renewal, hope and change; of wisdom.
+When the light softens and the day slowly ends, reading these books soothes.
+When I hold them, I am reminded of other people, with their sorrows and triumphs, of the myriad, worldwide celebrations of Earth, of poems and songs of renewal, hope and change; of what it means to be wise.

 Each and every one of these books has brought so much joy, comfort and hope and my wish is that they will do the same for you.
 Some of the poems are so beautiful that they deserve to be printed and hanged on walls in beautiful gilded frames.